amp-cli/amp/README.md

 ## Internal Architecture ##

-"amp" uses components from Symfony 2 (eg Console, Config, and Dependency-Injection).
+`amp` uses components from Symfony 2 (eg Console, Config, and Dependency-Injection).

 There are a few key services defined in the container: